-People will immediately correlate satisfaction with performance and be motivated, according to Vroom's idea, provided valuable rewards result from superior performance.
+People will immediately correlate satisfaction with performance and be motivated, according to Vroom's idea, provided valuable rewards result from good performance.
 On the other hand, Porter and Lawler contend that contentment does not always lead to performance.
-The opposite is true, as people might get complacent after achieving satisfaction.
+In reality, the opposite is true, as people might get complacent after achieving satisfaction.
 On the other hand, if reward mechanisms are effective, performance can lead to satisfaction.

 Consequently, according to this concept, an organization's reward structures affect how motivated its employees will be to accomplish.
-If rewards are effectively linked to performance through job clarity and clearly stated goals, motivation will follow, as people will be encouraged to perform to obtain the benefits that give them satisfaction.
+If rewards are effectively linked to performance through job clarity and clearly stated goals, motivation will follow, as people will be encouraged to perform in order to obtain the benefits that give them satisfaction.